 We see photographs as truth, as proof of reality…. yet in our increasingly visual culture, where images carry more power than ever, we need to remember that seeing can no longer be believing.
 Though I presented that notion here in a humorous light, it’s an important thing to keep in mind no matter the media we consume.”

 TKA: “What suggestions do you have for a successful project?”

 HR: “Oh, there’s so much that goes into making a successful project!
 In my experience, successful projects begin with setting time aside to think.
 No perusing the internet, no distractions.
 Just pure thinking time with a notebook and pencil.
-Once you’ve gotten your idea, give yourself the freedom to experiment, the time to tinker, and the courage to start over if necessary.
-I’ve written more on creating successful projects in this article.”
+Once you’ve gotten your idea, give yourself the freedom to experiment, the time to tinker, and the courage to start over if necessary.”

 Affiliate links were used in this post.